-The New York Times Co is nearing a sale of 16 regional newspapers spread across the U.S. Southeast and California to Halifax Media Holdings, according to media reports on Monday.
+The New York Times Co is nearing a sale of 16 regional newspapers spread across the Southeast and California to Halifax Media Holdings, it said on Monday.

 The Times Co confirmed it was in talks to sell the newspapers after reports surfaced in the media, including JimRomenesko.com.
 The journalism website displayed a screenshot of the Halifax Media Group's corporate website that pre-emptively showed it as the owner of the Times Co's regional papers.

 Halifax Media Group's page was later taken down and the company could not be reached for comment.